ShriDul21/cs128h-final-project/RUN.md

 # Quantum Rust Setup

-*The first step, as always:*
+*To simply view the compiled website, you can visit quantumrust.vercel.app or use a static file server on the /dist folder*

+*For developers, we proceed normally:*
 ```
 git clone (url)
 ```

-*To simply view the compiled website, we need to get a static file server of your choice.
-One option is to go on VS Code Extensions and install Five Server.
-Then right-click the dist folder and select "Open with Five Server".
-A new webpage should open up in your browser with the app!*

-*For developers wanting to test/modify the website locally, we need to use trunk.
+*We need to use trunk to render the website.
 It will take a while since it builds from scratch*
 ```bash
 cargo install trunk
 ```